-WSU College of Nursing Spokane Open House
+WSU College of Nursing Yakima Open House

 Learn about Nursing’s Pre-licensure BSN Program -Learn about your first semester as a nursing student -Visit experiential learning labs -Connect with students and faculty -Open to anyone looking to become […]